NASA-Planetary-Science/sbpy/docs/sbpy/activity/index.rst

 Apertures
 ---------

-Four photometric apertures are defined:
+Four photometric aperture classes are defined, primarily for use with cometary comae:

   * `~sbpy.activity.CircularAperture`: a circle,
   * `~sbpy.activity.AnnularAperture`: an annulus,